-Proportion
+(b) When an apprentice is transferred from one employer to another, there shall be a period of probation not exceeding three months to enable the parties to the contract to determine whether or not it shall be continued with the employer to whom the apprentice is transferred.

+9. Proportion-(a) (i) The proportion of the total number of apprentices to the total number of journeymen employed by any employer in any establishment shall be not more than one to every three or fraction of three journeymen employed.

+(ii) Notwithstanding the foregoing provisions the New Zealand Committee on the unanimous recommendation of a local committee may fix the proportion of apprentices to journeymen that may be employed by any employer.

-- 9. (a) The proportion of the total number of apprentices to the total number of journeymen employed by any employer in any establishment shall be not more than one to every three or fraction of three journeymen employed. - (b) Notwithstanding the provisions of subclause (a) of this clause one additional apprentice may be employed by any employer where there is an apprentice who has only three months of his apprenticeship to serve, but only one such apprentice additional to the number permitted by subclause (a) of this clause may be employed by any employer at any time.
-The apprentice whose entry into his last three months has permitted the engagement of the additional apprentice shall not be reckoned as a journeyman for the purpose of calculating the proportion. - (c) The proportion of apprentices to journeymen employed by any employer shall, for the purpose of determining whether or not such employer is entitled to enter into a contract of apprenticeship with an apprentice, be based upon the number of journeymen who at the date of making application to the local Committee or the District Commissioner, as the case may be, had been employed in that establishment full time for a period of six months preceding that date. - (d) For the purpose of this order an employer who himself works substantially at the industry shall be entitled to count himself as a journeyman. - (e) The powers and discretions provided for in section 29 of the Apprentices Act, 1948, may be exercised by the District Commissioner and a local Committee, notwithstanding that an employer to whom it is proposed to transfer an apprentice is already employing the full proportion of apprentices as determined by this order: Provided, however, that such a transfer in excess of the full proportion shall be approved only if there is no other employer in the locality willing and able to employ the apprentice.
+(b) Notwithstanding the provisions of subclause (a) of this clause one additional apprentice may be employed by any employer where there is an apprentice who has only three months of his apprenticeship to serve, but only one such apprentice additional to the number permitted by subclause (a) of this clause may be employed by any employer at any time.
+The apprentice whose entry into his last three months has permitted the engagement of the additional apprentice shall not be reckoned as a journeyman for the purpose of calculating the proportion.

-Wages
+(c) The proportion of apprentices to journeymen employed by any employer shall, for the purpose of determining whether or not such employer is entitled to enter into a contract of apprenticeship with an apprentice, be based upon the number of journeymen who at the date of making application to the local committee had been employed in that establishment full time for a period of six months preceding that date.

+(d) For the purpose of this order an employer who himself works substantially at the industry shall be entitled to count himself as a journeyman.

+(e) The powers and discretions provided for in section 29 of the Apprentices Act 1948, may be exercised by the District Commissioner and a local committee, not-withstanding that an employer to whom it is proposed to transfer an apprentice is already employing the full proportion of apprentices as determined by this order: Provided, however, that such a transfer in excess of the full proportion shall be approved only if there is no other employer in the locality willing and able to employ the apprentice.

-10. The minimum weekly rates of wages payable to apprentices shall be the undermentioned percentages of the minimum weekly wage rate for journeymen hairdressers as prescribed by the award or agreement relating to the employment of such journeymen for the time being and from time to time in force in the establishment in which the apprentice is employed, or if there is no such award or agreement, as prescribed by the award or agreement relating to the employment of such journeymen for the time being and from time to time in force in a locality including the City of Wellington:-
+10. Wages-The minimum weekly rate of wages payable to apprentices shall be the undermentioned percentages of the minimum weekly wage rate for journeymen hairdressers as prescribed by the award or agreement relating to the employment of such journeymen for the time being and from time to time in force in the establishment in which the apprentice is employed, or if there is no such award or agreement, as prescribed by the award or agreement relating to the employment of such journeymen for the time being and from time to time in force in a locality including the city of Wellington: